sdball/blammo/README.md

 Provide log file contents via REST

-- Assume all logs are within `/var/log`: users can only specify the **filename** and not the full path
 - Lines from the log file will be returned newest–oldest
   - Assume log files will have the newest lines at the end of the file
 - Provide contents via REST